 That’s it for the tools!
 With that sorted, let’s dive into creating your webinar!

 Choosing Your Topic: Delivering Your Promise

-Your webinar topic can be one of the biggest factors to how many people register and attend your workshop.
+Your webinar topic is one of the biggest factors that determine how many people register for and attend your workshop.

 Here are 5 sure-fire strategies to ensure your topic resonates with your audience: